geeksforsocialchange/PlaceCal/RELEASING.md

    1. If it's a bug fix, check the bug linked in the PR is fixed on the [staging server](https://placecal-staging.org/).
 If it is, add a screenshot in a comment on the bug's issue ticket so the original reporter gets notified a fix is on the way.
    2. If it's a new feature, make a screenshot or video of the feature working on the staging server and add it as a comment in the pull release.
 2. In both cases, open new issues as needed if these don't resolve the issue.
+3. Add the `verified` tag to the issues affected if you're happy the fix is working
-3. If you're happy to proceed, continue to the next step.
+4. If you're happy to proceed, move to the next section of the guide.
 If not, merge PRs to address issues until you are.
-4. Decide the next version number [by reviewing the current one](https://github.com/geeksforsocialchange/PlaceCal/releases)
+5. Decide the next version number [by reviewing the current one](https://github.com/geeksforsocialchange/PlaceCal/releases)

 ## 2. Deploy to production